edake1/ECE-4160-Dake.github.io/docs/lab2.md

 ## Accelerometer
-I extracted the data recorded by the accelerometer and converted it to pitch and roll.
+I extracted the data recorded by the accelerometer and using the code below, I converted it to pitch and roll.
 ```
 ...
 float a_x = myICM.accX();